panthonies/site/_posts/2020-02-28-Modeling-R.md

 ### Creating List-Columns

-* {% ihighlight R %}nest(){% endihighlight %} converts a grouped data frame into a nested data frame with a list-column of data frames.
+* `nest()` converts a grouped data frame into a nested data frame with a list-column of data frames.
-* {% ihighlight R %}mutate(){% endihighlight %} applied with vectorized functions that return a list will create list-columns.
+* `mutate()` applied with vectorized functions that return a list will create list-columns.
-* {% ihighlight R %}summarize(){% endihighlight %} applied with summary functions that return multiple results will create list-columns.
+* `summarize()` applied with summary functions that return multiple results will create list-columns.

 {% highlight R %}
 # summarize the quantiles of miles per gallon by the number of cylinders in the car